 People with NPD often try to associate with other people they believe are unique or gifted in some way, which can enhance their own self-esteem.
 They tend to seek excessive admiration and attention and have difficulty tolerating criticism or defeat.

-Is preoccupied with fantasies of success, power, beauty, intelligence or ideal romance
+- Preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love

 Causes of narcissistic personality disorder are not yet well-understood.
 Genetic and biological factors as well as environment and early life experiences are all thought to play a role in the development of this condition.